alex-ball/bathbib/README.md

   - `./check.py csl`: tests the output of the Haskell `citeproc` library using `harvard-university-of-bath.csl` via `pandoc`.
-  - `./check.py csl-sync`: tests for variance between the output of the Haskell `citeproc` library and `citeproc-js` when using `harvard-university-of-bath.csl`.
+  - `./check.py csl-impl`: tests for variance between the output of the Haskell `citeproc` library and `citeproc-js` when using `harvard-university-of-bath.csl`.